Spotify Web Player (How to Use, Differences to Spotify Apps, Pros/Cons)

 You can listen to Spotify directly from your web browser without downloading any software.
 How do you use it?
 What are the differences between the Spotify Web Player and their desktop and phone apps?

-We’ll dive into the pros and cons of each.
-We will also talk about their recent move to support Safari again, which is very welcome for Mac users that prefer to use that browser.
+I’ll dive into the pros and cons of each and talk about their recent move to support Safari again, which is very welcomed for Mac users that prefer to use that browser.

 What is the Web Player on Spotify